mdolab/MACH-Aero/machAeroTutorials/aero_icem.rst

        :scale: 80

     There are some curves and points missing still.
-    If you look closely at the trailing edge of the wing, you will see that only one curve was made when we repaired the geometry (unckeck the ``Surfaces`` branch in the model tree under ``Geometry`` to make it easier to see).
+    If you look closely at the trailing edge of the wing, you will see that only one curve was made when we repaired the geometry (uncheck the ``Surfaces`` branch in the model tree under ``Geometry`` to make it easier to see).
     This is because the lower surface of the wing is continuous with the trailing edge surface, so there is no intersection.
     We need to make a curve to define the lower edge of the trailing edge.
     First we need to create some points.